tlswg/tls13-spec/draft-rescorla-tls-rfc8446-bis.md

 - "0" indicates a string of Hash.length bytes set to zero.

-Note: the key derivation labels use the string "master" even though the values are referred to as the "main secret".
+Note: the key derivation labels use the string "master" even though the values are referred to as "main" secrets.
 This mismatch is a result of renaming the values while retaining compatibility.

 [[OPEN ISSUE: Replace the strings with hex value?]]